State Library railway station: History

 On 6 October 2025, it was announced that major construction works at State Library had been completed, subsequently marking the last Metro Tunnel station to be completed.

 Design

 State Library main entrance construction site in 2018, where an access shaft was dug to allow excavation of the main mined station cavern.
 Aurora Melbourne Central adjoins the construction site.

 The initial build method chosen for construction was cut-and-cover, however this was changed to a deeper, mined station in order to avoid significant disruption and to keep trams running along the world's busiest tram corridor, Swanston Street.
 The station platforms sit 36 m below Swanston Street, the city's deepest station, due to the need to sit below the existing four City Loop tunnels.

-Like Town Hall station, State Library is designed using a unique "trinocular" construction method involving three large, overlapping mined tunnels with vaulted ceilings.
+Like Town Hall station, State Library is designed using a unique "trinocular" construction method involving three large, ping mined tunnels with vaulted ceilings.
 Large arches will define the 230 m long platforms.

 The station was designed by architects RSHP, Hassell and Weston Williamson.